dhernan1972/Cyber-Journey/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because it allows an administrator to automate creation, configuration and managment of multiple machines from one control machine.
+The following tasks are implented when installing the playbook:

 -Installs docker.io: the Docker engine, used for running containers